AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 ### Task 2: Upload the Dataset

-In this task you will upload the manufacturing sensor data to your Azure ML workspace.
+In this task you will upload the US Manufacturing Logistics data to your Azure ML workspace.
 You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 You begin by uploading the logistics_dataset_manufacturing file to your Azure ML Workspace.
 This dataset includes details such as distance, ETA, vehicle type, and shipment status.